adoboscan21/Memory-Tools-Client-Python3/README.md

 ## 🚀 Installation

-_Currently, you need to install it directly from the source file._ (Eventualmente, podrías publicarlo en PyPI).
+_Currently, you need to install it directly from the source file._ (Eventually, you could publish it to PyPI).

 To run the tests after cloning the repository: